See a vulnerability summary

 Newly reported vulnerabilities are marked with the

-New label next to its location for seven days.
+New label for seven days.

 - Specific: The exact lines of code, inputs (e.g., password fields) or ports where the vulnerability was found (thus the repetition of files in Location sometimes)